-- d) In the Define Umbrella Policy Mapping (Wired) window, choose Umbrella policies at a global or interface level and click Next. - e) In the Configure Policies for Your Devices window, choose the IN(LAN) interface and click Define Umbrella Policies. - f) In the Select Policy dialog box, choose the policy for the selected interfaces and click Save. - Step 6 If you have chosen Wireless Controllers in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wireless device and click the Update radio button. - b) Click Next. - c) In the Define Umbrella Policy Map (Wireless) window, choose the SSIDs and select the desired Cisco Umbrella policies to map, or unselect SSIDs to disable Cisco Umbrella. - Step 7 In the Review Internal Domains window, add or delete the list of internal domains.
-The DNS queries that match a domain in the Internal Domain list are forwarded to the local DNS server instead of Cisco Umbrella. - Step 8 Click Next.

-The DNS Crypt window appears.
+- c) In the Define Umbrella Policy Mapping (Wired) window, choose Umbrella policies at a global or interface level and click Next. - d) In the Configure Policies for Your Devices window, choose the IN(LAN) interface and click Define Umbrella Policies. - e) In the Select Policy dialog box, choose the policy for the selected interfaces and click Save. - Step 6 If you have chosen Wireless Controllers in the Select Device Type window, do the following:

+- a) In the Select Devices window, choose the wireless device and click the Update radio button. - b) In the Define Umbrella Policy Map (Wireless) window, choose the SSIDs and select the desired Cisco Umbrella policies to map, or unselect SSIDs to disable Cisco Umbrella. - Step 7 In the Review Internal Domains window, add or delete the list of internal domains.
+The DNS queries that match a domain in the Internal Domain list are forwarded to the local DNS server instead of Cisco Umbrella. - Step 8 The DNS Crypt window appears.
 The Enable DNS Packet Encryption option is selected by default.

-Step 9 In the DNS Crypt window, click Next.

-If you don't want DNS packet encryption, uncheck the Enable DNS Packet Encryption check box and click Next.

-- Step 10 In the Summary window, click Deploy. - Step 11 In the Schedule window, do one of the following: - To update the configuration immediately, click the Now radio button and click Apply. - To update the configuration at a later time, click the Later radio button, enter the Task Name, define the Start Date and Time, and click Apply. - Step 12 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks page.

-You can view the Cisco Umbrella deployment logs in the Audit Logs page.
+If you don't want DNS packet encryption, uncheck the Enable DNS Packet Encryption check box. - Step 9 In the Summary window, click Deploy. - Step 10 The Schedule window appears, click Now or Later to indicate when you want to update the configuration and click Apply. - Step 11 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks window.
+You can view the Cisco Umbrella deployment logs in the Audit Logs window.